nazirov91/global_expert_shipping_landing/replit.md

 ## System Architecture

 ### Static Website
-- **Purely static** - website that can be hosted on any static web hosting service including Netlify, Vercel or Decap CMS
+- **Purely static** - website that can be hosted on any static web hosting service including Vercel or Decap CMS
 - **No Backend Dependancy** - It does not depend on backend.
 It executes all http calls on the front end

 ### Design System